Code Reference

 expression_plot

-expression_plot(expression_set: ExpressionSet, show_only: Optional[str | Sequence[str]] = None, paired_axes: bool = True, alpha: float = p_threshold_for_sigmas(5), color: Optional[str | dict[str, str] | list[str]] = None, ylim: Optional[float] = None, xlims: Optional[tuple[float | None, float | None]] = None, hidden_transforms_in_legend: bool = True, title: Optional[str] = None, fig_size: tuple[float, float] = (12, 7), minimap: str | None = None, minimap_view: str = 'lateral', minimap_surface: str = 'inflated', show_only_sensors: Optional[Literal['eeg', 'meg']] = None, minimap_latency_range: Optional[tuple[float | None, float | None]] = None, save_to: Optional[Path] = None, overwrite: bool = True, show_legend: bool = True, legend_display: dict[str, str] | None = None, minimap_kwargs: Optional[dict] = None) -> Figure
+expression_plot(expression_set: ExpressionSet, show_only: Optional[str | Sequence[str]] = None, paired_axes: bool = True, alpha: float = p_threshold_for_sigmas(5), color: Optional[str | dict[str, str] | list[str]] = None, ylim: Optional[float] = None, xlims: Optional[tuple[float | None, float | None]] = None, hidden_transforms_in_legend: bool = True, title: Optional[str] = None, fig_size: tuple[float, float] = (12, 7), minimap: str | None = None, minimap_type: str = 'inflated', minimap_view: Optional[str] = None, show_only_sensors: Optional[Literal['eeg', 'meg']] = None, minimap_latency_range: Optional[tuple[float | None, float | None]] = None, plot_top_n: Optional[int] = None, save_to: Optional[Path] = None, overwrite: bool = True, show_legend: bool = True, legend_display: dict[str, str] | None = None, minimap_kwargs: Optional[dict] = None) -> Figure

 Generates a plot of transform expressions over time with optional display customizations.